fadi-william/advanced-react-patterns/README.md

 The examples were implemented using TypeScript.
 You will find some minor differences between the implemented stories and the original examples presented in the course as I was exploring the concepts.

-The best way to navigate this project is to start ny `stories/index.tsx` and trace the components and the imports of each story.
+The best way to navigate this project is to start by `stories/index.tsx` and trace the components and the imports of each story.

 It is worth mentioning that it wasn't necessary to use PostCSS and Sass.
 However, this is how I usually write my style-sheets.